aeternity/protocol/oracles/oracle_life_cycle.md

 Alice pays a fee for submitting the transaction.

-Alice needs to include some information in the transaction
+Alice needs to include some information in the transaction:

 - A query fee for covering her costs.
 - A declaration of the query format.
 - A declaration of the response format.